Sammy Weir

-Samuel Orville Weir (born March 18, 1941) is an American former college football coach and player.
+Samuel Orville Weir (born March 18, 1941) is an American former football player and coach.
+He played professionally as a wide receiver in the American Football League (AFL).

+Weir played college football the for Arkansas State Wolves before joining the AFL with the Houston Oilers and New York Jets.
+He also played for the Orlando Panthers of the Continental Football League (COFL) and the Houston Texans of the World Football League (WFL).
 He was the interim head football coach for the University of Central Florida in 1982.
-He played college football for Arkansas State and professionally for the Houston Oilers and New York Jets of the American Football League (AFL), the Orlando Panthers of the Continental Football League (COFL), and the Houston Texans of the World Football League (WFL).

 Early life and playing career

 Weir was born on March 18, 1941, in Walnut Ridge, Arkansas.
 He attended Walnut Ridge High School.
 He played college football for Arkansas State as a quarterback and wide receiver from 1960 to 1964.
 He was also a member of the track and field team where he was named MVP.

 After going undrafted in the 1965 NFL draft, Weir was signed by the Houston Oilers of the American Football League (AFL).
 He was officially listed as a flanker and played in nine games where he recorded a single reception.
 He also was used as a kick returner.
 In 1966, he was traded to the New York Jets, also of the AFL.
 With the Jets, he played in eleven games before suffering a broken hand late in the season.
 He was placed on injured reserve and was not retained following the season.

 In 1967, Weir signed with the Orlando Panthers of the Continental Football League (COFL).
 In two seasons, he helped lead the team to an overall record of 21–5 and two COFL championships.
 He retired following the 1968 season.

 In 1974, Weir briefly came out of retirement for the Houston Texans of the World Football League (WFL).